 Confirmed Keynote Speakers

-Prof. Srikant Sarangi, Professor in Humanities and Medicine and Director of the Danish Institute of Humanities and Medicine/Health (DIHM), Aalborg University (DK), on “Modes and modalities in technology-mediated healthcare: A critical appraisal”.
+Prof. Srikant Sarangi, Professor in Humanities and Medicine and Director of the Danish Institute of Humanities and Medicine/Health (DIHM), Aalborg University (DK), on “Communicative modes and modalities underpinning expertise and trust in technology-mediated healthcare delivery”.

 Prof. Sara Rubinelli, President of the European Association for Communication in Healthcare (EACH), University of Lucerne (CH), on “Knowledge co-creation in online communities towards a better health services delivery and medical care”

 Prof. Pier Luigi Lopalco, MD, Professor of Hygiene and Preventive Medicine, University of Pisa (IT), on “Effective public health communication in the era of social media”